grapestone5321/robond-deep_learning/writeup.md

 2. Implement your solution in model_training.ipynb
 3. Train the network locally, or on [AWS](https://classroom.udacity.com/nanodegrees/nd209/parts/09664d24-bdec-4e64-897a-d0f55e177f09/modules/cac27683-d5f4-40b4-82ce-d708de8f5373/lessons/197a058e-44f6-47df-8229-0ce633e0a2d0/concepts/27c73209-5d7b-4284-8315-c0e07a7cd87f?contentVersion=1.0.0&contentLocale=en-us).
 4. Continue to experiment with the training data and network until you attain the score you desire.
 5. Once you are comfortable with performance on the training dataset, see how it performs in live simulation!

-[image_0]: ./docs/misc/sim_screenshot.png
-![alt text][image_0]

 # Writeup